The Syllabus says that we have to teach a 'practical application of IRPCS' to our PWC students - but how is this done and what should be included?

 The rules to teach:-

 The IRPCS rules we need to cover at a minimum in our courses are:-

 So, how do we give our students a practical understanding of these rules?

 Useful training aids to assist with teaching IRPCS theory session:

 AIM: Students rider around box course and instructor 'presents' collision situations in order for students to show correct (early and obvious) actions to take.

 - Student session Aims:- to implement the correct course of action when presented with an IRPCS situation.

 - Once your student is traveling comfortable around at a speed you deem safe and reasonable and is definitely displacement then you are going to integrate yourself into the box course.
-You aim whilst there is to create IRPCS situations:-
+Your aim whilst there is to create IRPCS situations:-

 - Each time they achieve the goal and take the right action give them a thumbs up so they know they are doing well.
-If they take the wrong action then you now see the importance of why you do this at such slow speed and why you are the one who is the opposing PWC and not another of your students i.e. you have the ability and foresight to manouvere clear of the situation.
+If they take the wrong action then you now see the importance of why you do this at such slow speed and why you are the one who is the opposing PWC and not another of your students i.e. you have the ability and foresight to manoeuvere clear of the situation.

 - When you finish all the actions, head back to the rest of the group and 'quiz them' on what they saw and what actions were performed to keep them involved.